Bruce Robbins (academic): Career

-Robbins started as an assistant of Modern English Literature at University of Geneva and then taught at University of Lausanne from 1981 till 1984 as a maître-assistant in American Literature.
+Robbins started as an assistant of Modern English Literature at University of Geneva and then taught at University of Lausanne from 1981 until 1984 as a maître-assistant in American Literature.
 In 1984, he joined Rutgers University as an Assistant Professor and was promoted to Associate Professor and to Professor in 1987 and 1992, respectively.
 He was promoted to Professor II in 2000.
 In 2001, Robbins joined the Department of English and Comparative Literature at Columbia University.

 Research

 Robbins's research centers on cosmopolitanism, intellectuals, the state, the public sphere, and fiction since the nineteenth century, along with political theory, Marxism, and critical social theory.
 His recent work includes book projects on the history of literary representations of atrocity and the connections between criticism and politics.

 The Servant’s Hand: English Fiction from Below

 Robbins published his first book, The Servant’s Hand: English Fiction from Below in 1986.
 The book discusses regarding the presence of servants in the margins of novels that are not written for or about them.
 A review by Keith Embley stated that "The Servant's Hand attempts to extract the political sub-text of its chosen literary material".
 Gerald C. Sorensen described the book as a "narrative that offers us a way of seeing", and that "in these margins of the nineteenth century realist novel something of importance is inscribed".

 The book was also reviewed as "a provocative and stimulating work and an exciting addition to this field of scholarly endeavor", and as "a work of innovative literary and cultural history".